What Are Rehearsals Like?

 Rehearsals are good fun, friendly and informal.

-We are a pop choir, so we concentrate on pop music and musicals.
-We have quite a mixed genre, so you will probably know a lot of our material already.
+We are a pop choir and concentrate on pop music & musicals.
+We have quite a song selection, so you will probably know a lot of our material already.

 We are a mixed group, of various ages and abilities.
 You will be introduced to someone in who will look after you for the evening.

 We start at 7:00pm and finish around 9.00pm.